illker/holbertonschool-low_level_programming/0x15-file_io/README.md

 ## This project is about

-Look for the right source of information online
+:arrow_forward: Look for the right source of information online

-How to create, open, close, read and write files
+:arrow_forward: How to create, open, close, read and write files

-What are file descriptors
+:arrow_forward: What are file descriptors

-What are the 3 standard file descriptors, what are their purpose and what are their POSIX names How to use the I/O system calls open, close, read and write What are and how to use the flags O_RDONLY, O_WRONLY, O_RDWR What are file permissions, and how to set them when creating a file with the open system call What is a system call
+:arrow_forward: What are the 3 standard file descriptors, what are their purpose and what are their POSIX names

+:arrow_forward: How to use the I/O system calls open, close, read and write

+:arrow_forward: What are and how to use the flags O_RDONLY, O_WRONLY, O_RDWR

+:arrow_forward: What are file permissions, and how to set them when creating a file with the open system call

+:arrow_forward: What is a system call

-What is the difference between a function and a system call
+:arrow_forward: What is the difference between a function and a system call

 # Useful Resources
 [File descriptor](https://en.wikipedia.org/wiki/File_descriptor)

 [POSIX](https://en.wikipedia.org/wiki/POSIX)

 [Standard streams](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin))

 ## Task